Viewtiful/Viewtiful.github.io/source/_posts/2014-09-13-using-selenium-to-test-the-datepicker-from-the-todo-application.markdown

 In Play framework, *`$`* correspond to the *`find`* method in *`FluentLenium`* for searching element.
 So basically, the snippet mean : Find a *`td`* element with an ID containing *`-9`*.
 Inside this element search for a *`button`* and click on it.

-Here is what the test looks like with selenium in action :
+Here is what the general test looks like with selenium in action :

-{% img center /assets/posts_images/datepicker_selenium.gif General goal of the test for the todo application %}
+{% img center /assets/posts_images/datepicker_selenium.gif Execution of the general test with Selenium %}